Izu Peninsula

-The Izu peninsula (伊豆半島, Izu Hantō) is a large mountainous peninsula with a deeply indented coastline to the west of Tokyo on the Pacific coast of the island of Honshu, Japan.
+The Izu peninsula (伊豆半島, Izu Hantō) is a mountainous peninsula with a deeply indented coastline to the west of Tokyo on the Pacific coast of the island of Honshu, Japan, the largest of the four main islands of Japan.
 Formerly known as Izu Province, Izu peninsula is now a part of Shizuoka Prefecture.
 The peninsula has an area of 1,421.24 km2 and its estimated population in 2005 was 473,942 people.
-The peninsula’s populated areas are located primarily on the north and east.
+The peninsula's populated areas are located primarily on the north and east.

 Geology

 Tectonically, the Izu peninsula results from the Philippine Sea Plate colliding with the Okhotsk Plate at the Nankai Trough.
 The Philippine Sea Plate, the Amurian Plate, and the Okhotsk Plate meet at Mount Fuji, a triple junction.
 The peninsula itself lies on the Philippine Sea Plate.

 The southern portion of the peninsula is composed largely of breccia, and the central and northern portions consist of numerous highly eroded volcanoes.
 The Amagi Mountain Range dominates the center of the peninsula with Mount Amagi (1406 m) and Mount Atami (773 m) in the east and Mount Daruma (982 m) in the west, with the eastern and western portions of the range extending underwater into Sagami Bay and Suruga Bay.
 The peninsula's major river, the Kano River in the north, flows through a graben valley created by plate tectonics.

 As a result of its underlying geology, the peninsula is prone to frequent earthquake swarms and tsunamis, and it abounds in hot springs.